GuillaumeB75/faucet-dapp-tp/README.md

 - **Faucet.sol**

   It's the actual Faucet contract.
-It's a configurable contract that can be deployed for any ERC-20 token and the amount as well as the frequency for requesting funds from the faucet can be configured.By default, the frequency is set to 3 days.
+It's a configurable contract that can be deployed for any ERC-20 token and the amount as well as the frequency for requesting funds from the faucet can be configured.
+By default, the frequency is set to 3 days.

 ---